 Margaret Hamburg, who served as FDA commissioner from 2009 to 2015, acknowledged widespread “concern about where these products are coming from and what’s in them.”
 She noted the FDA “does have some authority around manufacturing, but limited resources make it difficult for FDA to take advantage of the few authorities that they have.”10

-We found one California-based dietary supplement company that is an industry leader for more than 60 years.
+We found one California-based dietary supplement company that is an industry leader founded in 1956.
 They are the #1 natural supplement maker in America.
 We highly recommend them from personal use of many of their products for more than twenty-five years.

 1. The GMP does not require thorough testing, but the top-rated company conducts 100,000 quality tests per year to ensure product safety.
 They screen for over 350 contaminants, pesticides, and impurities on every new botanical ingredient, which by far surpasses cGMP and even U.S. Pharmacopeia standards.20